-ENTRY REQUIREMENTS COURSE COSTS C grade in AS Digital Media & Design \$20 materials
+ENTRY REQUIREMENTS COURSE COSTS C grade in AS Digital Media & Design \$40 materials

 A Level Digital Media and Design is part of a two year course.
 It is compulsory to have completed AS Digital Media and Design to continue on to this level.
 Students are required to complete a Personal Investigation which is made up of two parts, one practical and one written.
 Students select one of the given themes for the year and produce work based on a brief.
 This will include research of the topic including traditional and contemporary artists.
 Drawing will be used to gather information and this is used to inform, develop and extend ideas in the creation of new work.
 The emphasis for this year is to fully resolve ideas in the final work.
 Along side the coursework students need to analyse the work of others.
+All work is submitted in a digital format.